danja/zpt/librarians.md

 **📐 Tilt - Information Perspective**
 Like tilting a camera to change the viewing angle, this controls how information is presented:
 - Different "filters" reveal different aspects of the same information
-- Examples: Keyword-based view → similarity-based view → network-based view → chronological view
+- Examples: Keyword-based view → similarity-based view → network-based view → chronological view → memory lens

 ### Why This Matters